gitter-badger/jsdev.org/website/00-index.md

 <br/>

-There is absolutely new website about javascript development.
+That is absolutely new website about javascript development.

 <br/>